 This is why obesity is not only a disease with dire health consequences but comes with a huge slice of shame.
 It is a disease with dire psychological consequences.
 People blame themselves because everybody tells them it was their fault.
 Nutritional authorities throw around the euphemism ‘personal responsibility’ when what they really mean is ‘It’s your fault’.
 But it’s not.

 The real problem is the acceptance of the underlying assumption that obesity is all about “calories in calories out”.
 This failed CICO mentality has pervaded our entire universe and the natural conclusion of this line of thinking is that if you are obese “it’s your fault” that you “let yourself go”.
 You either failed to control your eating (low willpower, gluttony) or did not exercise enough (laziness, sloth).
 But it is not true.
-Obesity, as I’ve written about in The Obesity Code, is not a disorder of too many calories.
+I believe obesity, as I’ve written about in The Obesity Code, is not a disorder of too many calories.
 It’s a hormonal imbalance of hyperinsulinemia.
 Cutting calories when the problem is insulin is not going to work.
 And guess what?
 It doesn’t.

 Not only do people with weight problems suffer all the physical health issues – type 2 diabetes, joint problems, etc., but they also get the blame for it.
 Blame that is unfairly targeted toward them because the advice they received to lose weight had a 99% failure rate.
 Should people get angry about it?
 Absolutely.
-The next time some physician tells you that “it’s all about calories” you have my permission to slug him/her.

 Also published on idmprogram.com.